MadSc1ent1st96/Stellar-Atlas/README.md

 Stellar-Atlas/
 ├── work/                 # The main directory containing all the resouces (Images and videos) of the simulation.
-├── pages/                  # Source code for the Streamlit application and data processing scripts │   ├── 1_Atlas.py            # Main Streamlit application file │   ├── 2_Project_Report.py    # Custom utility for reading MESA data
-│   └── ...               # Other scripts for plotting, analysis, etc.
+├── pages/                  # Source code for the Streamlit application and data processing scripts │   ├── 1_Atlas.py            # The script for running the Atlas page │   ├── 2_Project_Report.py    # Script for running the Project Report page │   └── ...               # Other scripts for plotting, analysis, etc.
 ├── assets/                 # Project documentation, including the final report │   └── Stellar-Atlas-Final-Report.pdf